geraldb/geraldb.github.io/index.md

 Q: How many ("sprite") attributes do we need?
 Mission impossible?
 Let's do the math.
 Anyone? [**Post / discuss your calculations / estimates.
 Yes, you can.**](https://old.reddit.com/r/CryptoPunksDev/comments/ywtdrt/triva_quiz_8_000_000_000_8bn_humans_on_planet/)

+## Week 49 - Monday, December 5th to Sunday, December 11th, 2022

+**Synth(etic) Punks - (Free Unlimited) 24×24 Pixel Punks For Everyone**

+Inspired by the "on-chain" Synthetic Punks V1 by Stephan Cilliers I put together an [**"off-chain" synthpunks gem / library**](https://github.com/cryptopunksnotdead/cryptopunks/tree/master/synthpunks) that lets you generate (free unlimited) pixel punks using the same pseudo-random formula and spritesheet for any (ethereum) address (or any 40-digit / 20-byte hexstring really.)
+Bonus: Add your own backgrounds or derive your own set of default profile pics and more.

+**Questions?
+Comments?**

+Post them on the [D.I.Y.
+Punk (Pixel) Art reddit](https://old.reddit.com/r/DIYPunkArt).
+Thanks.

+## Week 48 - Monday, November 28th to Sunday, December 4th, 2022